 Advancing Equitable Outcomes

-Throughout the country, city residents have life expectancies that vary greatly from those who live just a few miles away (sometimes only blocks apart).
-This fact has been amplified by the pandemic, exposing the urgent and glaring health inequities resulting from systems that have historically and disproportionately burdened certain communities while advantaging others.
+Throughout the country, city residents have life expectancies that vary greatly from those who live just a few miles away–sometimes only blocks apart.
+This disparity was amplified by the pandemic, and exposed the urgent and glaring health inequities resulting from systems that have historically and disproportionately burdened certain communities while advantaging others.

 The components of the Cities of Opportunity (CoO) initiative provide a proven approach, a customized process, practical tools, expert consulting and training to support city leaders and their communities in their efforts to identify and address the most important issues related to health equity.